Sale of Mobile Homes (Interview) Bill

 Overview

 This bill amends the Mobile Homes Act 1983 to regulate interviews between mobile home site owners and prospective buyers before a sale is approved.
-It mandates that these interviews must be conducted in a solicitor's office, with the solicitor acting as an independent verifier to ensure fairness and prevent fraud.
+It aims to ensure fairness and prevent potentially unfair practices by requiring the presence and oversight of a mutually agreed solicitor during these interviews.

 Description

-The Sale of Mobile Homes (Interviews) Bill modifies the 1983 Act by adding a new clause.
-This clause stipulates that if a site owner wishes to interview a prospective buyer before approving a sale, the interview must meet specific conditions:
+The Sale of Mobile Homes (Interviews) Bill modifies Schedule 1 of the Mobile Homes Act 1983.
+Specifically, it inserts new sub-paragraphs (1DA) to (1DF) into paragraph 8.
+These new sub-paragraphs mandate that if a site owner wants to interview a prospective buyer before approving a sale, the interview must:

-- The solicitor must verify the reasonableness of the owner's reasons for the interview, the lack of fraud in the owner's statements, and the acceptability of any references provided by the buyer.
+- Require the solicitor to verify that the owner's reasons for the interview are reasonable, that the owner's statements aren't fraudulent, and that any references provided by the prospective buyer are satisfactory.

-- The owner must accept any reference deemed satisfactory by the solicitor.
+- Require the owner to accept any references deemed satisfactory by the solicitor.

 Government Spending